 So what do you have to know about your target market?
 Anything and everything.
 After starting your research you will likely notice even the most trivial information does make a huge difference.
-Of course the most basic things to be aware of are – sex, age, income and location however more thorough research is needed i.e. market segmentation.
-This is the identification and categorisation of different features of your target market.
+Of course the most basic things to be aware of are – sex, age, income and location.
+However, more thorough research is needed i.e. market segmentation.
+According to Investopedia.com, it is the identification and categorisation of different features of your target market.
 We do this in order to have a clearer understanding of their problems and how best to communicate to them.

 Demographics: Age, gender, education, occupation, income, marital status, ethnic and/or religious background, family size and composition of your prospect customers.

 Geographic factors: Location, size, population and climatic structure of the target area.

 Psychographics: Lifestyle, general personality, social class, behaviours, activities and interests, attitudes and beliefs, and loyalty characteristics of the prospect customers.